Terms and Conditions

 30.1 Seller shall comply with laws applicable to the manufacture of Equipment and its performance of Services.
 Buyer shall comply with laws applicable to the application, operation, use and disposal of the Equipment and Services.

-31.2 Buyer agrees that all Equipment and Services provided by Seller meet the definition of “commercial-off-the-shelf” (“COTS”) or “commercial item” as those terms are defined in Federal Acquisition Regulation (“FAR”) 2.101.
+31.1 This Section 31 applies only if the Agreement is for the direct or indirect sale to any agency of the U.S. government and/or is funded in whole or in part by any agency of the U.S. government.31.2 Buyer agrees that all Equipment and Services provided by Seller meet the definition of “commercial-off-the-shelf” (“COTS”) or “commercial item” as those terms are defined in Federal Acquisition Regulation (“FAR”) 2.101.
 To the extent the Buy American Act, Trade Agreements Act, or other domestic preference requirements are applicable to this Agreement, the country of origin of the Equipment is unknown unless otherwise specifically stated by Seller in this Agreement.
 Buyer agrees any Services offered by Seller are exempt from the Service Contract Act of 1965 (FAR 52.222-41).
 Buyer represents and agrees that this Agreement is not funded in whole or in part by American Recovery Reinvestment Act funds unless otherwise specifically stated in the Agreement.
-The version of any applicable FAR clause listed in this Article 30 shall be the one in effect on the effective date of this Agreement.
+The version of any applicable FAR clause listed in this Section 31 shall be the one in effect on the effective date of this Agreement.

 31.3 If Buyer is an agency of the U.S. Government, then as permitted by FAR 12.302, Buyer agrees that all paragraphs of FAR 52.212-4 (except those listed in 12.302(b)) are replaced with these Terms and Conditions.
 Buyer further agrees the subparagraphs of FAR 52.212-5 apply only to the extent applicable for sale of COTS and/or commercial items and as appropriate for the Price.